blukatdevelopment/UnchainedWorldsOld/keeper_info/campaigns/korsarus/dungeons.md

 Guardian: Rune circle.
 "Turn to the day I died."
 Spawns specters if wrong
 Purpose: Tomb of Celebrity
 Factions(If any):
-Monsters: specters, Pincer beast nest
+Monsters: specters, Invisible Pincer beast nest
 Traps: Displays go off, revealing location Environmental elements: Displays that tell anecdotes(go off when monsters pass by)